fastapi/fastapi/docs/en/docs/advanced/security/http-basic-auth.md

     ...
 ```

 Python will have to compare the whole `stanleyjobso` in both `stanleyjobsox` and `stanleyjobson` before realizing that both strings are not the same.
-So it will take some extra microseconds to reply back "incorrect user or password".
+So it will take some extra microseconds to reply "incorrect user or password".

 #### The time to answer helps the attackers

-At that point, by noticing that the server took some microseconds longer to send the "incorrect user or password" response, the attackers will know that they got _something_ right, some of the initial letters were right.
+At that point, by noticing that the server took some microseconds longer to send the "incorrect user or password" response, the attackers will know that they got _something_ right, some initial letters were right.

 And then they can try again knowing that it's probably something more similar to `stanleyjobsox` than to `johndoe`.